LAKERS TOGETHER: View the university’s COVID-19 response. Also, be sure to complete the online daily self-assessment.

 24 LEED-certified projects completed at Grand Valley

-Gold status for the seventh year in a row, according to the Association for the Advancement of Sustainability in Higher Education
+Grand Valley has earned gold status since 2013, according to the Association for the Advancement of Sustainability in Higher Education

 More than 60 percent of Grand Valley's waste stream is diverted, including compost, e-waste, light bulbs, batteries, paper, cardboard, and metal.